 It’s a natural inclination.
 Holding your breath while doing anything strenuous is something most of us have experienced.
 But Travers explains why this is potentially harmful.
-“Holding your breath as you’re lifting weights can lead to a rapid increase in your blood pressure.
+“Holding your breath as you’re lifting weights can lead to a rapid increase in your blood pressure,” he says.
 In some cases, this can cause a hernia and in more extreme cases, you can even lose consciousness.

-Working the same body parts on consecutive days and over and over can lead to overuse injuries such as tendinitis and tendinosis.
+Travers says, “Working the same body parts on consecutive days over and over can lead to overuse injuries such as tendinitis and tendinosis.”
 Always vary your workout.
 For example, add in cardio-only days between strength training sessions.

 Using improper form and technique during resistance training won’t yield any beneficial results — and may even lead to an injury.

 If you’re just getting started, work with a fitness specialist who is familiar with proper weight training techniques and can help you find the right weight for your fitness level.
 If you’re concerned about exposure to COVID-19, many fitness clubs offer virtual fitness training right now.

 Finally, listen to your body.
-You will feel sore after lifting weights — don’t ever let that be a reason to stop working out.
-However, if you’re injured, don’t work through the pain.
+Travers reminds “You will feel sore after lifting weights — that’s part of strength training.
+However, if you’re injured, don’t work out through the pain.”

 While muscle soreness is normal, sharp pain is a sign that you may have overdone it.
 If your injury is causing you discomfort, take a break from lifting weights.
-If it’s one or two days, you can chalk it up to muscle soreness.
-If your injury persists beyond that, seek medical attention.
+“If it’s one or two days, you can chalk it up to muscle soreness.
+If your injury persists beyond that, seek medical attention,” says Travers.